afishhh/whisper-aligner/README.md

 ### TODO

-- [ ] Implement silero VAD preprocessing for audio transcription
+- [X] Implement silero VAD preprocessing for audio transcription
+   - [ ] Improve: This has been technically implemented, but I'm not that happy with the results yet.
 - [ ] Figure out how to use whisper with DTW